Lebanon's deadlock fuels seventh day of street protests

 Rai has called for an U.N.-sponsored international conference to help Lebanon.

-(Reporting By Mohamed Azakir, Imad Creidi, Maha El Dahan and Beirut bureau; Editing by Kevin Liffey)
+(Reporting By Mohamed Azakir, Imad Creidi, Maha El Dahan and Beirut bureau; Editing by Kevin Liffey and Angus MacSwan)

 ((Maha.Dahan@thomsonreuters.com; + 9712 4082101; Reuters Messaging: maha.dahan.thomsonreuters.com@reuters.net))